AntoineVendeville/Opinion-dynamics-in-the-Voter-Model/README.md

   - Data Type: Congressional Parties
   - Chamber: Both
   - Congress: All
-  - File Format: CSV
+  - File Format: CSV.
 The resulting file is the one we use in our analysis and should be named `HSall_parties.csv`.
 If you use it, don't forget to cite the authors (see website)!

 - All code used for <i>Towards control of opinion diversity by introducing zealots into a polarised social group</i> is in `opinion_control.ipynb`.
 Folder `simu_results/` contains results of the simulations performed for the paper and used for plots.